nicoboyce/ds/_posts/2024-12-5-raise-your-game-in-25.md

 Here we are, on the verge of '25 (I think we can drop the "twenty" now?) and it's a good moment to look forward and consider how we can best be prepared to deliver great solutions for clients as the business operations landscape changes under our feet.

-The winners will be<!--excerpt-end--> the businesses who are not afraid to take a big leap.
-Staying still is no longer an option, to stagnate is to wither in '25.
+The winners will be the businesses who are not afraid to take a big leap.<!--excerpt-end--> Staying still is no longer an option, to stagnate is to wither in '25.
 Success will be defined by making bold moves and having the agility to adapt to new information in near real time.

 We work with clients at different scales and in different phases of growth and development.
 With consultation with some of our key growth-minded contacts across operations tooling, here are our indicators of the agility small businesses like ours will need to demonstrate in the year to come.